ydirson/generals-familiar/README.md

 ```

 It will rebuild the project as you save files and trigger a browser
 reload.
-The `dev` feature will provide usable strack traces when the
+The `dev` feature will provide usable stack traces when the
 app goes `panic!()`.

 `trunk serve` and flexible deployment of the build result however